An Inside Look At Why A Cleanroom For PPE Manufacturing Is Necessary

 What are the classification requirements for a mask manufacturing cleanroom?

 The majority of CGMP and USP build requirements for cleanrooms are centered on ISO 14644-1.
-This is a baseline of sorts where cleanroom builds begin in order to prove compliant with the standards for masks as well as PPE.
+This is a baseline of sorts where cleanroom builds begin to prove compliant with the standards for masks as well as PPE.
 Generally, an ISO class 8 cleanroom should satisfy classification requirements.
 However, a higher standard may be required depending on the application and final use of the PPE that is being manufactured.

 How big should the cleanroom be?